Apple’s developer problems are much bigger than Epic and ‘Fortnite’ | Engadget

 These issues could end up being much bigger than Epic’s or a few other high-profile frustrated developers.
 Regardless of the outcome of the Epic trial, Apple is facing other antitrust battles in the United States and Europe, where many of the same issues are being raised.

-UK regulators an investigation into the App Store in March.
+UK regulators launched an investigation into the App Store in March.
 That probe, which came in response to developer complaints, is looking at Apple’s rules for developers and its policies around in-app purchases.
-Separately, the European Union is moving forward with antitrust case centered around the company’s commission structure and anti-steering rules.
-And earlier this month, US lawmakers, who have also from frustrated app developers in recent months, introduced targeting Apple and its fellow tech giants.
-One of which would bar Apple from pre-installing on iPhones at all.
+Separately, the European Union is moving forward with its own antitrust case centered around the company’s commission structure and anti-steering rules.
+And earlier this month, US lawmakers, who have also heard from frustrated app developers in recent months, introduced five antitrust bills targeting Apple and its fellow tech giants.
+One of which would bar Apple from pre-installing any apps on iPhones at all.

 The outcome of any one of these could dramatically reshape how Apple runs the App Store, and the rules it sets for developers.

-On its part, Apple that opening the App Store would harm users and affect its ability to protect their privacy.
-Behind the scenes, Cook has reportedly personally lobbied members of Congress the proposed legislation.
+On its part, Apple has argued that opening the App Store would harm users and affect its ability to protect their privacy.
+Behind the scenes, Cook has reportedly personally lobbied members of Congress to rethink the proposed legislation.

 Even if Apple is able to emerge from its antitrust fights relatively unscathed, dissatisfied developers could eventually pose a more existential problem for Apple.
 Bajarin, of Creative Strategies, says that issues with developers are unlikely to hurt Apple in the short term because there are still few alternatives.
 But, he says, that could change should Apple face competition from an emerging platform it doesn’t yet dominate, such as AR or VR.